Wind-River/software-parts-catalog1/docs/SoftwarePartsDataModel.md

 - **[domain-name]** is a unique human readable alphanumeric string that uniquely identifies the organization that created/maintains one or more catalog instances.
 A registry will eventually be maintained where organizations can register their organization identifiers.
 - **[catalog-instance-id]** is a unique alphanumeric string that uniquely identifies an instance of a catalog maintained by the organization.

-For example, Ford might maintain the following internal instance identified as: ford.com/dev-catalog
+For example, The Telsa Motors (Telsa) might maintain the following internal instance identified as: tesla.com/dev-catalog

-Or Ford may choose to hosted two or more different instances of a catalog and therefore it would assign different names to each instance - e.g.,
+Or Tesla may choose to hosted two or more different instances of a catalog and therefore it would assign different names to each instance - e.g.,
-  - ford.com/dev-catalog - internal engineering instance
+  - tesla.com/dev-catalog - internal engineering instance
-  - ford.com/public-1 - publically available instance available to its suppliers
+  - tesla.com/public-1 - publically available instance available to its suppliers

 Individual parts stored in the catalog have the following format: